Executive Chiropractic of Iowa guesses that you are feeling

 better results.
 Pain, disability, and global rating of change by patients

-all improved along with their craniovertebral angle when
+all got better along with their craniovertebral angle when

 standing as well as their cervical extension posture.
 (3) Executive Chiropractic of Iowa uses